ZdenekFisr/WebApiExample/README.md

-This API serves as an example of my own feature-driven architecture, using authentication, generic controllers and repositories, Entity Framework, AutoMapper, Dependency Injection and SOLID principles.
+This API serves as an example of my own feature-driven architecture, using authentication, generic controllers and repositories, Entity Framework (code first), AutoMapper, Dependency Injection and SOLID principles.
 It also includes some of my old refactored work.

 Types of classes:

 Entity: Corresponds to one or more DB tables and is used by Entity Framework.
-It inherits from the "Entity" class.
+It inherits from the "Entity" (or "EntityWithUser") class.
 If it doesn't have a corresponding model, it is used by the controller directly.

 Model: Can correspond to an entity.
 In that case, it is mapped to it with AutoMapper.
 If not, there is no relation to DB.
 It inherits from the "Model" class.
 It is used by the controller.